 Although the timing belt sits right on the front of the engine, it can be quite a pain to change.
 Some are quite a bit worse than others are, however.
 As you change your timing belt, reflect on the following applications to better appreciate the simplicity of your vehicle’s design.

-Before techs even start touching the pulleys and belts on the V6 engine used for the Hyundai Tiburon, it's necessary to remove a ton of covers from the front of the engine.
-Service technicians also need to mark all of the pulleys since there are three separate timing marks to line up for proper movement of the internals.
+Before techs even start touching the pulleys and belts on the V6 engine used for the Hyundai Tiburon, it’s necessary to remove a ton of covers from the front of the engine.
+Service technicians also need to mark all of the pulleys since there are three separate timing marks to line up for the proper movement of the internals.

 Furthermore, the timing belt must correctly route around the camshaft sprockets, water pump pulley, crankshaft pulley, tensioner, and idler pulley.
 Even a single tooth deviation from the proper timing marks could spell trouble upon firing up the engine.

 Despite the complex routing system used for the Maserati Biturbo V6 engine, changing the timing belt itself is not incredibly difficult.
 The frustrations arise when technicians approach other necessary maintenance tasks that must be performed alongside the timing belt replacement service.

 In particular, it’s vital to adjust the 18 valves on this engine to eliminate deviations that occur while driving.
 The valve adjustment service turns ugly when the shims (shims are precision cut pieces of material, used to fill spaces or gaps between parts to prevent wear and damage) all fall out the second a technician remove the camshaft housings.
 Since the shims all wear alongside their respective valves, mixing them up can dramatically impact engine performance.